Aaron Cook Jr.: Gonzaga

 On April 7, 2020, Cook announced that he was transferring to Gonzaga for his redshirt senior season.
 He chose the Bulldogs over offers from DePaul, Arkansas and Santa Clara.
 Cook averaged 4.2 points, 1.7 assists and 1.6 rebounds per game.

 Georgia

 On May 24, 2021, Cook announced he was transferring to Georgia, taking advantage on an additional season of eligibility granted by the NCAA due to the COVID-19 pandemic.
 On November 16, he scored 22 points in a 76–60 victory over South Carolina State and surpassed the 1,000-point threshold.
+Cook averaged 10.5 points, 5.4 assists, 2.7 rebounds, and 1.4 steals per game.

+Professional career

+On September 29, 2022, Cook signed his first professional contract with Enosis Neon Paralimni of the Cypriot league.
+In 2023, he joined Nevėžis Kėdainiai of the Lithuanian Basketball League.
+Cook averaged 5.7 points, 2.8 assists and 1.7 rebounds per game.
+On August 22, 2023, he signed with KB Peja of the Kosovo Basketball Superleague.
+On November 10, Cook signed with Eisbären Bremerhaven of the German ProA.

+During summer 2024, he signed with ZZ Leiden of the BNXT League.